rishix23/rishi-patel/Learning/DevOps Roadmap/AWS/aws_cert.md

 - Lambda function can reuse execution context, but has to assume it cant.
 - Provisioned concurrecny - AWS keeps x amount of warm contexts

+- **When you create or update Lambda functions that use environment variables, AWS Lambda encrypts them using the AWS Key Management Service.
+When your Lambda function is invoked, those values are decrypted and made available to the Lambda code**

 ## CloudWatch Events and Event Bridge